 Like its 2018 iPhone lineup, Apple should use the A13 chip inside all the three iPhones it will release this year.

 The iPhone X marked the debut of Apple switching to OLED panels on iPhones and it set a new standard for smartphones displays.
 With the iPhone XS and iPhone XS Max, Apple managed to raise the bar once again.
-This year, Apple is again expected to take the mobile display standard a level higher with the iPhone 11 and iPhone 11 Max.
+This year, Apple is again expected to improve the OLED display used in the new iPhones.
 The phones are expected to retain the same display sizes and resolution — 5.8-inch and 6.5-inch.
 The only improvement we are going to see is in terms of brightness, contrast, and accuracy.

 Apple might use newer OLED panels from Samsung with an integrated touch panel that should make them thinner and lighter than the panels it currently uses.
 They are also expected to continue having 3D Touch support.